When to Bring a Deal Coach Into a Live Opportunity

 1. The next customer decision is unclear

-“What’s the next step?” is not the same as “What decision must the customer make next?”
+“What’s the next step?” isn’t the same as:

-A next step may be another meeting, demo, proposal, security review, or follow-up email.
+A next step may be another meeting, demonstration, proposal, security review, or follow-up email.

 Approving a pilot